Sutton Parkway railway station: Services

 All services at Sutton Parkway are operated by East Midlands Railway.

 During the weekday off-peak and on Saturdays, the station is generally served by an hourly service northbound to Worksop and southbound to Nottingham.
 During the peak hours, the station is also served by an additional two trains per day between Nottingham and Mansfield Woodhouse.

 On Sundays, the station is served by a two-hourly service between Nottingham and Mansfield Woodhouse, with no service to Worksop.
 Sunday services to Worksop are due to recommence at the station during the life of the East Midlands franchise.

 Facilities

 Access to the platforms is at street level with car parks located on both sides of the platforms given excellent access for the disabled.

-There are no toilet facilities on this station.
+There are no toilet facilities at this station.

 Local transport connections

 The station is located more than 2 mi from the centre of town and is generally used as a park and ride station.
-There is only an hourly bus service operating outside the station by Trent Barton to the local area.
+There are two hourly bus services (90 to Ripley and Mansfield and 33 to Ilkeston and Mansfield) and one half-hourly bus service (3C to Nottingham and Mansfield) operated from outside the station by Trentbarton.
 There are buses between Kirkby-in-Ashfield railway station and Sutton-in-Ashfield itself.

 There is no taxi rank at the station.